luontola/territory-bro/docs/guide2.md

 3. Download and install [QGIS 3.4 (Long Term Release)](https://qgis.org/).
 This program will be used to edit the territory maps.

-4. Open the QGIS project file in QGIS.
-You should see a world map.
+4. Use QGIS to open your congregation's QGIS project file (which you saved in step 2).
+You should see a world map and you can zoom to your city.

 After this the next steps are to draw your congregation's boundaries on the map and then start drawing individual territories.